 Pereval Barskaun is a high mountain pass at an elevation of 3.760m (12,335ft) above the sea level, located in the Tian Shan mountains of the Region Issyk-Kul, in Kyrgyzstan.
 It’s one of the highest mountain roads of the country.

-The road over the pass, also known as Barskoon, is called A364 Road and links the villages of Barskoon and Kara-say.
-It’s gravel but in good conditions.
+The road to the summit, also known as Barskoon, is called A364 and links the villages of Barskoon and Kara-say.
+It’s unpaved but in good conditions.
 Depending on snow conditions short-term winter locks are possible.
 The gravel road A364 is to ride without any major problems and with any vehicle.
 There are daily some heavy transports on the road for the fleet of machines.
 The pass is open all year round.
-The climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
-Most people feel altitude sickness at around 2,500-2,800 meters.
 It is now the main road leading to the Kumtor Gold mine - hence it is well maintained and there is a reasonable amount of traffic - including trucks making their way up to the mine and back.

 Pic: Sergey Prikhodko